 A handsome, broadly columnar cactus with deep ridges and symmetrical spines.
-Once mature, the emerald green stem boasts a jolly profusion of rosy pink flowers in summer.
+Once mature, the emerald green stem boasts a jolly profusion of soft, rosy pink flowers in summer.

 Even without these joyous flowers the well formed plant is a nice addition to you collection, solo in a pot or part of a mixed cacti landscape.

 A rare and much sought after cactus.
 It is commonly known as Sea Urchin Cactus.
 As they mature offsets will form at the base of the plant which can be left to cluster or shared around.